ekanshkhanulia/Travel-agent/README.md

 # AI Travel Agent 🌍✈️

-A full-stack AI travel planning app that combines a Gemini-powered chat agent, travel recommendation tools, and a React UI.
+We made this project as a team for the Prosus AI Hackathon.
+It is a full-stack AI travel planning app that combines a Gemini-powered chat agent, travel recommendation tools, and a React UI.
 It collects trip preferences, searches for options, and builds an itinerary while storing conversations and suggestions in SQLite.

 ## Features